January 29, 2026

 January 9, 2026

-Supreme Court on Deemed Fulfilment: King Crude Carriers v Ridgebury [2025]
+Supreme Court on Deemed Fulfilment and the Prevention Principle: King Crude Carriers v Ridgebury [2025]

 The Supreme Court has finally excised a long-standing anomaly from English contract law.
 In King Crude Carriers SA & Ors v Ridgebury November LLC & Ors [2025] UKSC 39, Lord Hamblen (with whom Lord Burrows and the other Justices agreed) held that the principle of “deemed fulfilment”, derived from the Scottish case of Mackay v Dick (1881) 6 App.
 Cas.
 251, forms no part of the English common law.